THE MUSEUM of the Creative Process

 the DISCOVERY OF THE Creative Process As a scientific phenomenon

 The creative process was conceived as a scientific conflict resolution phenomenon upon two observations: The first was of a six-role pattern repeated five times in the Greek creation stories leading to the inception of the Olympian religion.
-The second observation was detecting the same pattern but with four different resolutions in four major religions.
+The second observation was detecting the same pattern but with four different resolutions in four major religious philosophies: Matriarchy, Patriarchy, Asceticism and Monotheism.
 These observations led to identify science behind the creative process: its structure was that of a six-role process corresponding to an energetic transformation, like the pendulum oscillation, ending upon the third oscillation with the upgrading of chaos to order.
 The six role states corresponded to the dialectic of an emotional chain reaction: Stress, Response, Anxiety, Defense, Reversal and Compromise.
-The alternative resolutions followed the three equilibrial operations of the trays of a scale identified by the formula restoring the balance of the trays corresponding to three relational behaviors pertaining to morality defined as the state of mastery, cooperation and mutual respect.
+The alternative resolutions followed the three equilibrial operations of the trays of a scale corresponding to three relational behaviors: reciprocating, cooperating and being respectful.

-The two scientific phenomena: the pendulum oscillation, and the equilibrial operations of the scale, defined the creative process as an energetic transformation leading to four interrelated types of restoring the emotional balance as conflict resolution.
-These laws transformed the unconscious from something vague to becoming both a scientific and a moral order or conflict resolution phenomenon.
-This realization has been of great significance.
-It introduced the unconscious as a simple and measurable natural science phenomenon, the atomistic unit of the social sciences, integrating them into the Science of Conflict Resolution or the Moral Science.
-This science crosses the last frontier of knowledge.
-The process is the measurable psyche pursuing meaning, identifying the divine as stemming from the innate human unconscious pursuing reduction of psychic tension.
+These two scientific phenomena: the pendulum oscillation, and the equilibrial operations of the scale, define the creative process as an energetic transformation leading from conflict to resolution.
+These laws transform the unconscious from something vague to something concrete, predictable and measurable.
+This realization is of great significance.
+It introduces the atomistic unit of the social sciences, the Science of Conflict Resolution, the Moral Science.
+This science crosses the last frontier of philosophical knowledge.
+The process is the measurable psyche pursuing meaning.
+It identifies the multiple divines as stemming from the innate human unconscious pursuing reduction of psychic tension.
 The conflict resolution process then is humans' homeostatic mechanism of the automatic adjustment to societal norms.
 Religions then may be viewed as normative institutions and civilizations as discoveries of redefining norms attributing the moral authority to the ever redefined divine.
-Science like Prometheus steals the fire of the gods and gives it to the mortals as analytical skills.
+Science like Prometheus steals the fire of the gods and gives it to the mortals as these analytical skills.

 Relevance of the creative process